johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 If you want to try fixing audio on outdated systems, you may try these steps.
 This is not an exhaustive list.

 ## Update Linux Firmware

+⚠️ As of March 14, 2025, bluetooth may be broken on some newer firmware releases.
+Hopefully this will be fixed soon.

 If you can install the latest firmware, this is likely to fix some or all issues: